pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 local cluster URL causes this error.
 If this is a multicluster deployment, set the `grype.metadataStore.url` property in your Build profile `values.yaml`.
 You must set the ingress domain of SCST - Store which is deployed in the View cluster.
-For information about this configuration, see [Multicluster Setup — How to configure Grype in the Build profile values file](../scst-store/multicluster-setup.hbs.md#grype-mds-config).
+For information about this configuration, see [How to configure Grype in the Build profile values file](../scst-store/multicluster-setup.hbs.md#grype-mds-config).